DBFlow Architecture

 • Fail-fast — duplicate starts and stale task actions surface explicit exceptions

-Lifecycle hooks (not Laravel events)
+Lifecycle hooks and Laravel events

 use DbflowLabs\Core\DBFlow;